-Two, last week in the Belgian parliament, one of the top soccer officials for Belgium on their National Soccer Association testified publicly to three of their 15-year-old girl players - female players - receiving an offer to sell a game for 50,000 euro, \$65,000 U.S., to 15-year-olds playing the game.
-I had a similar experience when I went inside one of the bookmakers in Manila, Philippines, when there was \$4 million U.S. - this too can be a quote - a tweet - \$4 million U.S. on one game played by teenagers in Hong Kong.
+Last week, in the Belgian Parliament, one of the top soccer officials testified publicly to three of their 15-year-old girl players-female players-receiving an offer to sell a game for 50,000 euro [\$65,000 U.S.], to 15-year-olds playing a game.
+I had a similar experience when I went inside one of the bookmakers in Manila, Philippines, when there was \$4 million U.S. on one game played by teenagers in Hong Kong.

 Ladies and gentlemen, on Friday is one of the most significant anniversaries in American history.
 I don't have to remind anybody in this room what happened in 1941 when people refused to wake up, when they refused to acknowledge that there was a new threat coming.
-In no way do I want to equate the dangers, the trauma, and the awful life and death situation, the tens of thousands of people killed at Pearl Harbor in the Second World War.
-I don't - to match fixing, it's ridiculous.
+In no way do I want to equate the dangers, the trauma, and the awful life and death situation, the tens of thousands of people killed at Pearl Harbor in the Second World War-I don't-to match-fixing, it's ridiculous.
 But I do want to say, this is our time.
 This is our watch.
 This is our moment to protect U.S. sport, to protect the ideals, the emotions, and the beauty of American sport from this new danger.
 It is time for us to wake up.

 Thank you.

-MASSARO: Well, thank you so much, Declan, for that colorful presentation.
-I'm very curious as to what the dance would have looked like after seeing the tape measure, but maybe we can get that at a hearing in the future.
-(Laughter.)
+Mr. MASSARO.
+Well, thank you so much, Declan, for that colorful presentation.
+I'm very curious as to what the dance would have looked like after seeing the tape measure, but maybe we can get that at a hearing in the future, something like.
+[Laughter.]